When two of the world’s leading archers took the field in the 2012 London Olympics, Ben Summers ’00 MBA recognized something on one of the bows.

 Their father, Greg Summers, founded S&S Machine Shop more than 30 years ago.
 In the mid-1990s, some clients were taking their machining work in-house or sending it overseas, forcing S&S to find a new line of business.
 Greg saw an opportunity in archery products and formed the company Tomorrow’s Resources Unlimited.

 When Ben was 18, he traveled the state of Virginia to sell archery equipment out of a suitcase.
 After he finished his undergraduate degree in religion, he decided against becoming a pastor and joined the family company.
-He wanted to continue his education with a degree that would help him in business, and a friend recommended the Lynchburg College MBA program, so he signed up.
+He wanted to continue his education with a degree that would help him in business, and a friend recommended the University of Lynchburg MBA program, so he signed up.
 “It helped me in big ways when it actually came to running the business,” he said.

 He particularly remembers Dr. Atul Gupta’s operations management class, in which he learned to maximize production through smart management in day-to-day operations.